emily-gibbs/Conference-Talks/README.md

 # Conference-Talks
-Resources related to talk that I have given at meetups, conferences, etc.
+Resources related to talks that I have given at meetups, conferences, etc.